 Check the landing pages report for pages with high bounce rates and low conversion rates

 Your top landing pages (entry pages) are crucial to optimize because they often get very high levels of traffic, and are the first pages your visitors see on your website.
-If visitors don’t find what they are looking for or are confused, they will leave without converting into one of your website goals.
+If visitors don’t find what they are looking for or are confused, they will leave your website often within just 10 seconds!

 To improve your website with this report, pull up the your landing pages report for the last 30 days (found under ‘Behavior > Site Content > Landing pages’).
 Then see which pages out of the top 10 have highest bounce rate (over 50% is high) and which have lower than website average goal conversion rate (both indicated below in yellow) – these are indicators of poorly performing pages on your website.